AnthoVDO/learn-Csharp-dotnet/note.md

 - List<int> liste = new List<int>();
 - var liste = new List<int>();
 - var liste = new List<int>(){"item1", "item2", "item3"};
+- ArrayList a = new ArrayList(); // It isn't possible to use differents types inside an array or a list.
+But we can with an arraylist so not strictly typed => like javascript array but mixed type isn't a good practice
+- var a = new ArrayList();
+- var d = new Dictionary<string, string>(); create a new dictionary that will work with key value. it work like an object in javascript.
+ exemple: d.Add("John", "0032492123456");
+-

 ## concat string:
 Console.WriteLine("Hello " + aFriend); //